CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

 ## Overview

-In this lab, you will explore how Azure can streamline document processing by automating data extraction and analysis.
-Instead of relying on manual entry, which is time-consuming and error-prone, you will use Azure AI Document Intelligence to train models that understand and extract information from documents such as PDFs, images, and forms.
-You will also integrate Azure Function Apps to process the documents programmatically, enabling scalable and automated document workflows.
+In this lab, you will explore how Azure simplifies document processing by automating data extraction and analysis.
+Using Azure AI Document Intelligence, you'll train models to extract information from documents such as PDFs, images, and forms.
+You'll also integrate Azure Function Apps to enable scalable, programmatic processing of documents.

 ## Architecture Diagram